Last updated on 5 January 2022

-Being more aware and mindful of what you are eating is going to help you recover faster and return to life as normal.
-Record your food intake, breaking down each ingredient and how much you eat, and note the side effects that come up.
+Being more aware and mindful of what you eat is going to help you recover more quickly and return to life as normal.
+To help you keep of track of what works and what doesn’t, record your food intake, break down each type of food and how much you eat, and note the side effects that come up.
 Look for patterns so you can moderate your diet accordingly.
-This will help you to avoid or limit foods that you now know cause problems.
+This will help you to avoid or limit foods that cause digestive problems.

 In summary, your body can still function well without your gall bladder.
-Be mindful, though, to control your diet to avoid or limit food that will cause digestive issues – introducing these healthy dietary habits into your lifestyle post-surgery will also benefit your overall health in the long run!
+Be mindful, though, to control your diet to avoid or limit food that will cause digestive issues.
+At the end of the day, introducing these healthy dietary habits into your lifestyle post-surgery will also benefit your overall health!

 Article reviewed by Dr Winston Woon, general surgeon at Gleneagles Hospital

 (17 April 2018) Can you live without a gallbladder.
 Retrieved 11 April 2019 from https://www.healthline.com/health/can-you-live-without-a-gallbladder#life-expectancy

 (29 July 2015) 5 ways to avoid discomfort after your gallbladder removal.
 Retrieved 11 April 2019 from https://health.clevelandclinic.org/5-ways-to-avoid-discomfort-after-your-gallbladder-removal/